rohit8272/rohit8272/README.md

 **Adcuratio Media Inc., Bengaluru, India**
 *Junior Software Developer* | May 2024 – Present
-- Developed and maintained authentication modules, integrating SSO, CAPTCHA, and Aptpay payment gateway
+- Implemented and maintained the authentication module across multiple projects, integrating third-party services.
-- Automated Promotions management with Celery & Redis, improving task accuracy by 25%
+- Led the design and ownership of a scalable OCR and YOLO-based computer vision microservice for automated advertisement logo detection.
 - Optimized REST APIs, reducing backend response times by 30%
 - Managed Docker-based deployments for multiple projects